malinlarsson/courses/ngsintro/1701/labs/uppmax-intro.slu.md

 ### Time and space
 Remember the commands **uquota** (show how much of your storage space you are using) and **projinfo** (shows you how much of your allocated time you have used) from the lecture?
 Try running them and see how you are doing.

-For the fast ones: [Uppmax pipeline exercise](uppmax-pipeline) - This optional material will teach you the basics in creating pipelines.
+For the fast ones: Uppmax pipeline exercise - This optional material will teach you the basics in creating pipelines, and is available on the same homepage you found this document.
 Continue with this if you finish the current lab ahead of time, or whenever you want.